jeffreykegler/hoonlint/misc/whitespace.md

 The first runechild of a joined basic syntax hoon should be on the same line as the rune, separated by a horizontal gap.
+The first runechild may be tightly aligned, or aligned at the backdent column.
 Subsequent runechildren of a joined basic syntax hoon should be tightly aligned with the previous runechild, or separated from the previous runechild by a vertical gap.

-The first runechild of a split basic syntax hoon should be separated from the rune by a vertical gap.
+The first runechild of a split basic syntax hoon should be vertically separated.
-Subsequent runechildren of a joined basic syntax hoon should also be tightly aligned with the previous runechild, or separated from the previous runechild by a vertical gap.
+Subsequent runechildren of a joined basic syntax hoon should be tightly aligned with the previous runechild, or vertically separated.

 ## Backdenting and vertical gaps

 As stated,
 vertical backdenting is the flagship whitespace convention in Hoon, so in this section we will work out its implications in detail.
 For the purposes of this section, it is assumed that tight (horizontal) alignment is not being used.

-In an backdented `n`-arity hoon, the `m`'th runechild should be aligned `n-m` stops after than the anchor column.
+In a basic syntax `n`-arity hoon, a vertically separated `m`'th runechild should be aligned `n-m` stops after than the anchor column.
 Here `m` is 1-based, so that the 1'th runechild is the first runechild, the 2'th runechild is the second runechild, etc.

 For example,
 in an 3-runechild hoon,
-the first runechild should be aligned 2 stops after than the anchor column;
+a vertically separated first runechild should be aligned 2 stops after than the anchor column;
-a second runechild should be aligned 1 stop after than the anchor column;
+a vertically separated second runechild should be aligned 1 stop after than the anchor column;
-and the third runechild be aligned at the anchor column.
+and a vertically separated third runechild be aligned at the anchor column.

-This implies that, regardless of the number of runechildren in a backdented hoon, the last runechild should be aligned at the anchor column.
+This implies that, regardless of the number of runechildren in a backdented hoon, a vertically separated last runechild should be aligned at the anchor column.
 In the vertical gaps that belong directly to backdented hoons, comments should be aligned with the runechild immediately following the gap.